This post may contain affiliate links. See our disclosure policy.

 - 1 onion small, diced

-- 1 cup sliced fresh mushrooms can use canned mushrooms
+- 1 cup fresh mushrooms sliced (canned mushrooms also work)

 - 2 celery stalks diced